 Fanaka shook his head, bringing himself back to the present.
 He was seated in a small office on the other side of a beaten up looking MDF desk from Marlon.
 Damn it, he'd lost his train of thought.
-Nalda and Axel had given him so many tips to get through the barbarous ritual that the people of this weird strange future called a 'job interview'.
-Had he forgotten them already.
+Nalda and Axel had given him so many tips to get through the barbarous ritual that the people of this weird future called a 'job interview', but he had he forgotten them already.

 Coughing to imply that his vague answer had been caused by his throat, Fanaka said: "Well, sir, in that situation I would attempt to calm the customer, while walking her away from the affected area.
 I'd deploy one of those yellow 'wet floor' signs, and bring the matter to the attention of the Air Force."

 "I mean Police!
 You do things so differently here."

 "Nineteenth century Nairobi, but in an alternate Afrocentric steampunk timeline."

 "From… overseas," Marlon said, as he made a note.
 "And you're legally allowed to work in this country?"

 "Then we're good to go," Marlon said.
 "Congratulations, you start in cleaning products tomorrow.
 You're lucky, we're not really hiring at the moment.
 We're kind of going onto a war footing and Nalda said you have some useful skills in that area.
 Welcome aboard!"

 They shook hands and Fanaka left the office, which opened onto the bathrooms department.
 Wellsey shot him a disapproving look as he trotted over, past curtains, past carpets, to arts and crafts to speak to Nalda.